ailanisl/ailanisl.github.io/_quotes/its-just-that-everything.md

 ---
 layout: quote
-quote: "It's just that everything I have can't be giveen.
+quote: "It's just that everything I have can't be given.
 Or taken.
 I myself could die of thirst in my presence.
 Solitude is mixed with my essence."
 source: "Near to the Wild Heart"
 source_slug: near-to-the-wild-heart
 author: "Clarice Lispector"